Deputy Vice-Chancellor and Vice-President (Research and Innovation)

 - risks have been managed and the work is not likely to expose the University to litigation or liability nor does the work have the potential to damage the University's reputation

 - the work is not in competition with services otherwise provided by the University.

-Further information and guidance is provided under Outside work procedures and guidance information for for academic and senior staff.
+Further information and guidance is provided under Outside work procedures (QUT staff acess only) and guidance information for for academic and senior staff.